 Our best line of defense against pest and disease is building healthy soil.

-When there is an imbalance in the system, and we are having pest problems that create an economic impact, we will use the following substances to control certain pests: Diatomaceous Earth, and Sluggo Plus — all OMRI certified (certified for use in Organic Farming)
+When there is an imbalance in the system, and we are having pest problems that create an economic impact, we will use the following substances to control certain pests: Diatomaceous Earth, and Sluggo Plus (a pellet that is dropped on the soil surface)— all OMRI certified (certified for use in Organic Farming)

 We do our best to provide habitat and nectar sources for beneficial insects and pollinators by planting flowers, and allowing some of our herb crops, like cilantro, dill, and basil,to flower before they are removed from the garden